SuperLesson/SuperLesson/README.md

 > Note: step names are highlighted above using monospace.

+#### CUDA Support

+The transcription step can be run within a docker environment with CUDA by passing the `--with-docker` flag.

 ## Development

 First, install `pre-commit`, then run `pre-commit install` to install all the